deniskutovskiy/react-native-flatlist-animated/README.md

 - Press `Delete Item` to remove a random entry from the list.
 - Press `Reorder Item` to pick a random entry and change its position randomly.

-**Note:** The assets used in the example app represent imaginery characters but influenced by real friendship.
+**Note:** The assets used in the example app represent imaginary characters but influenced by real friendship.
 I have used Aseprite for pixel art.